freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/mpf/setup.md

 ## Prerequisites

-Future plans include shipping MPF entirely with Unity, but currently, you need to have MPF locally installed on your machine.
-You can do that quite easily by:
+Future plans include shipping MPF entirely with Unity, but currently, you need to have MPF installed on your machine.
+You can install MPF by:

 1. [Installing Python 3.7](https://www.python.org/downloads/)
 2. `pip install --pre mpf mpf-mc`